cjephuneh/MwalimuAI/README.md

 # gTahidiCopilot
 gtahidiAI assitant

-thi is a  sample architecture of the agency framework
+this is a  sample architecture of the agency framework